-View BU co-author collaboration timelines
+- View BU co-author collaboration timelines

 Co-author collaboration helps identify recent versus long-past co-author collaborations.

 To view, click “see all people” under an individual’s “BU Co-Authors” passive network,

 new in this release.

-New publication notification
+- New publication notification

 Notification will be sent via email when disambiguation adds a new PubMed publication

 to your profile.
 The email will include the publication details, allowing you to